-Facility Modification Projects, The Contractor shall submit a resume of the designated HSE Representative and their Professional Certification:

-Certification from the Board of Certified Safety Professionals (BCSP)

-- Certified Safety Professional (CSP), or,

-- Associate Safety Professional (ASP), or

-- Construction Health and Safety Technician (CHST), or,

-- Safety Trained Supervisor (STS), or,

-- Safety Trained Supervisor Construction (STSC)

-Experience:

-The Contractor's HSE Representative(s) shall have a minimum of five (5) years of heavy construction or scope agreement experience in administering HSE programs on project sites, the last two years of which have been administering HSE compliance in a similar type of scope (Construction, Rail, Industrial, etc.) for which Contractor is contracting with the Authority.
-The designated HSE Representative shall participate in all HSE related submittals through completion of the scope and administer the monthly safety report.

-The Authority reserves the right to allow for an exception and to modify these minimum qualification requirements for unforeseen circumstances, at the sole discretion of the Authority Project Manager and OCTA the Health, Safety Environmental Compliance (HSEC) Department Manager.
+On Facility Modification Projects, the Contractor shall submit a resume of the full time qualified on-site HSE Representative who reports directly to the Contractor's Project Manager or Superintendent, and who is responsible for safety oversight for field operations on the project no later than ten (10) days after receipt of Notice to Proceed, and prior to mobilization.
+The Contractor's On-Site HSE Representative shall hold a current certification from the BCSP, plus five (5) years construction or scope HSE experience enforcing HSE compliance on heavy construction or industrial construction project sites, the last two years of which have been administering HSE in the construction or scope discipline for which Contractor is contracting with the Authority.
+The Contractor's On-site HSE Representative(s) shall be on site during all operational hours.
+The designated HSE Representative shall participate in all HSE related submittals.
+The Authority reserves the right to allow for an exception and to modify these minimum qualification requirements for unforeseen circumstances, at the sole discretion of the Authority Project Manager and HSEC Department Manager.